hungovercoders-blog/datagriff/docs/_posts/2024-01-28-github-add-to-project/2024-01-28-github-add-to-project.md

 ![Project Automation]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/project_automation.png)

 I tried this first but then quickly found out you could only do one repository at a time and there is a limit of 5 workflows per project(!).
 This wasn't going to be sustainable so I looked elsewhere.
-It looks like this has been brough up in [github discussions](https://github.com/orgs/community/discussions/47803), but in the meantime...
+I am currently keeping an eye on this issue which may completely negate the need for the below, but in the meantime...

 ## Method 2: Template Issues and Bugs